Poulami807/FoodDeliveryApp/readme.md

 pre ->predefine function in mongoose that is executed at a particular state while performing a particular transaction in mongoDB

+//Statics and Methods in mongoose (functions that can be used in schema) statics -> can be used directly with the model (predefined).
+Available even before data not saved to db methods -> (pre instantiated) needs to be assigned to a var/const first.
+Methods can only be used only when u have started with processing the data (after creating user)

 //Google authentication --> Google+ API using OAuthClient ID Install 2 packages: passport
                     passport-google-oauth20